miriezrubelsky/greenproject/README.md

 This project processes remote sensing images (TIFF and PNG) and uploads the results to an S3 bucket, while also logging relevant data to a PostgreSQL database and ES.
 The primary operations include downloading files from S3, processing images, saving results,updating the database and saving logs to ES.
+This project automates the execution of the main.py script at regular intervals (e.g., every 3 minutes) using a simple scheduler.
+It includes logging for monitoring the process and error handling for better debugging.
+The system uses subprocess to invoke the main script and ensures periodic execution by sleeping for a specified interval between each run.
+The green_project_file_watcher script automates the periodic execution of the main.py script every 3 minutes, which monitoring an S3 folder for new files to trigger the processing.
 # <span style="color: blue;">**Key Components:**</span>

 # <sub>File Management:</sub>